Inline Ads

 My story goes something like this: in July 2011 I quit my job and started traveling around the world.
 First to Central and South America, then Europe, and eventually South East Asia.
 It didn’t take me long to discover that I could work online and continue to fund my travel addiction.
 While I still love to travel, over time I found myself staying longer and longer in each place I visited.
 When I ultimately settled on Europe as a base of operations (for both business and personal reasons) I needed to figure out how to stay past the Schengen restrictions.
 Unfortunately I had absolutely no idea how to go about it.
 It turned out to be much easier than I expected, and I’d like to share how I've managed to stay in Europe for the last two years.
 It all started with a language-focused residency permit in Hungary.
 I’ll get to that in a moment.
 First, I should point out that this narrative focuses on me - an American - living abroad.
 But what I learned can apply to citizens of many other countries too.How the Schengen Zone in Europe Works

 Let's get right down to business.
 The first question most people ask is ‘how do I get a visa for travel to Europe?’
 First of all, if your home country isn’t on this country list, then you don’t need a visa.
 Countries that don’t need a visa include Australia, Canada, New Zealand, and the United States.
 Instead of a visa, you just get a stamp in your passport on arrival.
 This stamp gives you three months’ access to what's called the 'Schengen Zone', which includes most of the EU, and a few non-EU countries.
-The Schengen Zone is a large block of territory that looks like this: [caption id="attachment_19033" align="aligncenter" width="2000"] The blue area is the current Schengen Zone.
-Source: Wikipedia.[/caption] If you want to stay more than three months in the Schengen Zone you'll need a 'residency permit', which must be formally applied for.
-There are a few technical details to understand about Schengen:- As the map above illustrates, there are some important country exceptions, notably the UK and Ireland.
+The Schengen Zone is a large block of territory that looks like this: [caption id="attachment_19033" align="aligncenter" width="2000"]- As the map above illustrates, there are some important country exceptions, notably the UK and Ireland.
 States that are set to join but are not officially part of Schengen include Romania, Bulgaria, Croatia, and Cyprus (these are orange on the map above).

 - You can stay in the Schengen Zone for up to 90 days in any 180 day period.
 That means you can go in and out of the area over a period of 6 months, as long as the total time inside does not exceed 90 days.
 (Alternatively, you can just stay in the Schengen Area for 90 consecutive days, then leave.)
 This also means that you could spend a total of 6 months in the Schengen Zone each year as long as you spaced it out properly.